Old-Fashioned Butter Rolls

-Cut shortening into flour really well with a fork.
-Stir in milk.
+Cut the shortening into the flour really well with a fork.
+Stir in the milk.

 Roll out into a rectangle (about 7×10 in size).
-Spread softened butter over dough and then sprinkle 1/4 cup sugar and cinnamon over top.
+Spread softened butter over dough and then sprinkle sugar and cinnamon over the top.
 Roll it up like a jelly roll and press it together lightly.

 Cut into nine slices about one inch thick each.
 Place into a lightly greased 8×8 baking dish.

-In medium sauce pot, combine all milk sauce ingredients.
+In a medium saucepan, combine all of the milk sauce ingredients.
 Heat over medium heat, stirring constantly, until mixture begins to bubble lightly.
-Pour over rolls in pan.
+Pour over the rolls in the pan.

-Bake at 350 for 30-40 minutes, or until rolls are lightly browned on top.
+Bake at 350 for 30-40 minutes, or until rolls are golden brown on top.

-Allow to sit for a few minutes once it is done for the rolls to soak up more sauce.
+Allow them to sit for a few minutes once done so the rolls soak up more sauce.
 After you put each roll on a plate, spoon more sauce over it.

 Thank you for visiting SouthernPlate.com!